Skip to main content

 Colorful hair ties

-Cozy blanket
+Cozy blankets

-Beach towel
+Beach towels

-Drawstring bag
+Drawstring bags

-Drawstring bags have been a thing for a while whether it is for school, practice, workouts, sleepovers, camp, or just because.
-There also never seem to be enough around the house.
+Drawstring bags have been a thing for a while, whether it is for school, practice, workouts, sleepovers, camp, or just because.
+There never seem to be enough around the house.
 A drawstring bag in fun styles or colors makes a useful and cute party favor.
 Personalize with names beforehand or have teens decorate their own at the party using fabric markers and/or fabric paint.
 An adorable tote is another perfect pick.

 Other fun ideas for teen party favors you should consider